sabaree-88/sabaree-88/README.md

 - 👋 Hi, I’m Sabareesh
 - 👀 I’m interested in coding and web development
-- 🌱 I’m currently learning Computer Science & Engineering (Data Science)
+- 🌱 I’m currently looking for a job in Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...